-- US domestic, international flights, nor local flights within Peru. - Local Peruvian airport departure taxes (currently included in airfare for USA and Canadian bound flights). - Tours, meals (at about \$30-45 each per person) or other services not listed on the itinerary. - Tips to the tour guides and drivers plus main trekking staff (trekking guide, assistant and chefs). - Alcoholic beverages nor personal items such as; clothing, equipment, laundry or phone calls. - Sleeping bag and other personal gear.
-Southwind has a limited number of synthetic or down sleeping bags rated to 0° or +10°F available for rent for \$40 per person.
+- US domestic, international flights, nor local flights within Peru. - Tours, meals (at about \$30-45 each per person) or other services not listed on the itinerary. - Tips to the tour guides and drivers plus main trekking staff (trekking guide, assistant and chefs). - Alcoholic beverages nor personal items such as; clothing, equipment, laundry or phone calls. - Sleeping bag and other personal gear.
+Southwind has a limited number of synthetic or down sleeping bags rated to 0° or +10°F available for rent for \$50 per person.
 Reservations and prepayment required. - Expenses incurred during trip preparation such as, but not limited to, non-refundable airline tickets or traveler's insurance, nor additional expenses resulting from flight delays, schedule changes, cancellations, or missed connections.